 This rhetorical question emphasizes the negative answer that it anticipates.
-The question can be translated as a statement.
+If it would be helpful in your language, you could express this question as a statement.
 Alternate translation: "The carved figure profits you nothing!"
+(See: Rhetorical Question (p.108))

+you

-(See: Rhetorical Question) you The word "you" refers to the Chaldeans.
+The word "you" refers to the Chaldeans.

+molten metal

-molten metal This describes metal when it is in its liquid form.
+This describes metal when it is in its liquid form.

-a teacher of lies This phrase refers to the one who carved or cast the figure.
+a teacher of lies

+This phrase refers to the one who carved or cast the figure.
 By making a false god, he is teaching a lie.

-What does an idol profit you when its maker has shaped it or a metal image, a teacher of lies?
-For its maker trusts his own handiwork when he makes these mute gods.
-Or to the silent stone The verb may be supplied from the previous phrase.
-Alternate translation: "Woe to the one saying to the silent stone" (See: Ellipsis) Do these things teach?
+Or to the silent stone

+The verb may be supplied from the previous phrase.
+Alternate translation: "Woe to the one saying to the silent stone" (See: Ellipsis (p.78)) (See: Ellipsis (p.78))

+Do these things teach?
-This rhetorical question emphasizes the negative answer that it

-anticipates.
-The question can be translated as a statement.
+This rhetorical question emphasizes the negative answer that it anticipates.
+If it would be helpful in your language, you could express this question as a statement.
 Alternate translation: "These things cannot teach." or "Wood and stone cannot teach."
-(See: Rhetorical Question)
+(See: Rhetorical Question (p.108))

 See, it is overlaid

-"Look at it.
+Alternate translation: "Look at it.
 You can see for yourself that it is overlaid"

 it is overlaid with gold and silver

-This can be stated in active form.
-Alternate translation: "a person overlays the wood or stone with gold and silver" (See: Active or Passive)
+If your language does not use the passive form in this way, you can state this in active form or in another way that is natural in your language.
+Alternate translation: "a person overlays the wood or stone with gold and silver" (See: Active or Passive (p.70)) (See: Active or Passive (p.70))

 there is no breath at all within it

 The idiom "no breath ... within it" means that it is not alive, but dead.
-Alternate translation: "it is not alive" or "it is dead" (See: Idiom)
+Alternate translation: "it is not alive" or "it is dead" (See: Idiom (p.90)) (See: Idiom (p.90))

-ULT

-'Woe to him who says to the wood,Wake up!
-Or to the silent stone, Arise!'Can these things teach?
-See, it isoverlaid with gold and silver, but thereis no breath at all within it.

 all the land

 Here the word "land" is a metonym for the people who live in the land.
-Alternate translation: "everyone in the land" or "everyone on earth" (See: Metonymy) ULT
+Alternate translation: "everyone in the land" or "everyone on earth" (See: Metonymy (p.101)) (See: Metonymy (p.101))

-But Yahweh is in his holy temple!
-Let all the earth be silent before him."

 Habakkuk 3

 Habakkuk 3 General Notes

 Structure and formatting

 Some translations set each line of poetry farther to the right than the rest of the text to make it easier to read.
 The ULT does this with the poetry in 3:1-19.

+Habakkuk 2:20 :: Habakkuk 3

 Special concepts in this chapter

 Poetry

 Although this is a prayer, it is in the form of poetry.
 Habakkuk uses startling imagery to show his fear of Yahweh.
-(See: Poetry and fear, afraid, frighten)
+(See: [[rc:///ta/man/translate/writing-poetry]] and [[rc:///tw/dict/bible/kt/fear]])

 The prayer of Habakkuk the prophet: